zxul767/ex-machina/content/blog/clean-code-critique/index.md

 }
 ```

 When I first read the criticism of this example in [this post](https://qntm.org/clean), I was curious to see if the author was perhaps over exaggerating.
-He was not: I spent more than 15 minutes trying to grok the code, confused between the overly verbose names and the non-obvious implementation details, until I gave up and decided to read the original source to see if I could derive a more understandable refactoring.
+He was not: I spent more than 15 minutes trying to grok the code, confused between the overly verbose names and the non-obvious implementation details, until I gave up and decided to read the original code to see if I could derive a more understandable refactoring.

-Surprisingly, even though reading the original source was no walk in the park, it was eventually more helpful in making me realize that the code was an optimized version of the ["Sieve of Eratosthenes" algorithm](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), and that the most confusing bits in the original code had to do with the optimizations implemented.
+Surprisingly, even though reading the original source was no walk in the park, it was more helpful in helping me realize that the code is an optimized version of the ["Sieve of Eratosthenes" algorithm](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), and that the most confusing bits are just due to the optimizations implemented.

-Despite following "the rules", this code has fallen victim to a common problem when writing short functions: _forcing a "narrative" that is unnatural and hard to follow (partly due to the excessive indirection) simply in the name of creating very short functions._
+Despite seemingly following "the rules" of "clean code", this code has fallen victim to a common problem when writing short functions: _forcing a "narrative" that is unnatural and hard to follow (partly due to the excessive indirection) simply in the name of creating very short functions._ This is, of course, not an issue with the principle itself, but rather with the programmer's ability to modularize the code appropriately, striking a balance between simplicity of part and coherence of the whole.

 ## Recapping the Issues
 To recap, here are the problems I see with this example:

 + **Lack of Documentation**.
-It fails to ease the reader into a nontrivial algorithm with some form of documentation or comments that explain why some odd things are happening (i.e., the side effects in some methods).
+The code fails to ease the reader into a nontrivial algorithm with documentation or comments that explain why some odd things are happening (i.e., the side effects in some methods).

 + **Verbosity**.
-It uses overly verbose method names in an attempt to compensate for the lack of documentation.
+The code uses overly verbose method names in an attempt to compensate for the lack of documentation (perhaps we can infer that overly verbose names is a "code smell"?)

 + **Forced Small Functions**.
-It seems to assume that more small-sized functions always means better readability, but this is not true when the partitioning causes excessive logical indirection, or when it is not cohesive (sometimes manifested as convoluted function names.)
+It seems to assume that many tiny functions always means better readability, but this is not true when the resulting partitioning causes excessive logical indirection, or when it is not cohesive (again, sometimes manifested as convoluted function names.)

 The advice to write "short functions that do one thing" needs to be explained with more nuance.
 When followed literally, it is easy to arrive at code that is more difficult to understand than its everything-in-a-single-function counterpart.

-There are two ends of a spectrum when we talk about length of functions, both of which can be equally terrible.
-On the one hand, we can write everything in a single humongous function, mixing high-level and low-level details, and making it really difficult to separate core logic from details.
+There are two ends of a spectrum in this regard, both of which can be equally terrible.
+On the one hand, we can write everything in a single humongous function, mixing high and low-level details, and making it really difficult to separate core logic from implementation details.
 On the other hand, we can partition the code into extremely small functions that are quick to read at the individual level, but which make it harder to piece together the program as a whole.

-When coupled with the intrinsic difficulty of partitioning code with straightforward, intuitive boundaries that have clear inputs, outputs and side effects, the result can easily become incomprehensible, defeating the purpose of the refactoring.
+There is an intrinsic difficulty in partitioning code with straightforward, intuitive boundaries that have clear inputs, outputs and side effects, which explains why, despite all good intentions, a refactoring attempt can sometimes still leave a lot of room for improvemement.

 ## A Proposed Refactoring
-After studying the code and its underlying algorithm and optimizations, I decided to take a stab at a refactoring to address the concerns I mentioned above.
+After studying the code and its underlying algorithm and optimizations in detail, I decided to take a stab at a refactoring to address the concerns I mentioned above.
 I wrote this version in Python but I don't think the choice of language is really a major factor in its improved clarity, as I'll comment below:

 ```python
 # TODO: review whether the optimizations are truly worth the additional complexity